 [python-repos]` if you have a custom index or repository other than PyPI.

-generate-lockfiles` will work, but then it errors when being installed due to missing transitive dependencies.
+generate-lockfiles` returning a lockfile that gets generated successfully, but then errors due to missing transitive dependencies when Pants tries to install it.
 This is especially common with user lockfiles.
 For example:

 Usually, the transitive dependency is in the lockfile, but it doesn't get installed because it has nonsensical environment markers, like this:

 For user lockfiles, the workaround is to treat the problematic transitive dependencies as direct inputs to the resolve by creating a `

 python_requirement` target, which usually causes the lockfile generator to handle things correctly.
 For example:

 For tool lockfiles, add the problematic transitive dependencies to `